FungalRaincloud/TwitterRandomSampler/README.md

 # TwitterRandomSampler
+Grabs a stream of tweets and displays them in the terminal.

+# Usage
 You will need to set up your API keys in an environment.rb file The file format will be:
 ```ruby